rinto-agilityio/react-training/react-native/notes/components.md

   + Only re-render changed rows - the `rowHasChanged` function provided to the data source tells the ListView if it needs to re-render a row because the source data has changed - see ListViewDataSource for more details.

   + Rate-limited row rendering - By default, only one row is rendered per event-loop (customizable with the pageSize prop).
 This breaks up the work into smaller chunks to reduce the chance of dropping frames while rendering rows.
+## Modal
+A simple way to present content above an enclosing view